toulik-maitra/ins_feature_extraction/README.md

 # INS Spectrum ML Feature Extraction

 A comprehensive, automated workflow for analyzing Inelastic Neutron Scattering (INS) spectra and extracting machine learning-ready features.
+This system was developed to streamline the analysis of INS data and provide researchers with robust, reproducible feature extraction capabilities.

 ## Quick Start